Çınar incident

 Çınar incident (Platanus Incident) is the name of a 17th-century rebellion in the Ottoman Empire.
 It is also sometimes known as "The Event of the Wakwak" (Vakʿa-ı Vakvakiye), named after a mythical tree on which human beings grew, as an analogy to the corpses hung from trees in the aftermath of the rebellion.

 Background

 During the Cretan War (1645–1669), military expenditures of the Ottoman Empire increased, and the empire began experiencing economic difficulties.
 Sultan Mehmet IV was only a teenager and the regent, Valide Sultan (queen mother) Turhan Hatice and the short term grand viziers, could not find a solution.
 Especially after the execution of the reformist grand vizier Tarhoncu Ahmet Pasha, who tried to cut back palace expenditures, the only solution proposed was a devaluation.
 So, the ratio of gold in coins was reduced.
 The new coins minted were known as "red coin".
 The salaries were paid in the red coins.
-But even then, payment to some soldiers was delayed as much as nine months and the markets in Istanbul refused to accept the red coins.
+But even then, payment to some soldiers was delayed as much as nine months and the markets in Constantinople refused to accept the red coins.